Munster Senior Hurling Championship: Format

+Knockout format (1888–2017)

 Between 1888 and 2017 the Munster Championship was a knockout tournament whereby once a team was defeated they were eliminated from the championship.
 In the early years the pairings were drawn at random and there was no seeding.
 Each match was played as a single leg.
 If a match ended in a draw there was a replay.
 Drawn replays were settled with extra time; however, if both sides were still level at the end of extra time a second replay took place and so on until a winner was found.
 Extra-time was eventually adopted in the event of a draw for all championship games except the final.

 The dominance of Cork and Tipperary eventually led to both these teams being placed on opposite sides of the championship draw.
 This was later viewed as a mean of penalising the other teams.
 While it might be possible to beat one of these teams it was deemed near impossible to beat the two strongest teams in the province in a single championship season.
 This practice was eventually abolished with a return to the open draw in which three of the five teams automatically qualified for the semi-final stage of the championship.
 Two other teams played in a lone quarter-final with the winner joining the other three teams at the semi-final stage.